ashmunji/gatsby-starter-novela/content/posts/2020-04-27-Living-Room-Accent-Wall/index.md

 I, for one, personally like spaces that look classy but with a hint of quirk.
 When it comes to Living Rooms especially, I like them to be peppy and functional.
 I'm one of those people who loves to have people come over and hosting Game Nights is a ritual in the D household.

-Now, I happen to live in a rental in California and like so many other people, the thing I care about the most while changing apartments is getting my full safety deposit back.
+I happen to live in a rental in California and like so many other people, the thing I care about the most while changing apartments is getting my full safety deposit back.
 Since painting walls is not allowed and/or is a hassle in rentals, here's a quick DIY that will instantly brighten the vibe of your apartment and make it look like your dream home!

 Also, what better time to do it than during the lockdown?!!
 So, let's get started.